Olivia Chow: Personal life

 Chow was married to Jack Layton from 1988 until his death in August 2011.
 On August 20, 2012, she unveiled a statue dedicated to Layton; tributes to him were written in English, Chinese and French.
 The statue is located in Harbour Square Park at the Jack Layton Ferry Terminal.

 Chow is stepmother to Layton's two children from his previous marriage to Sally Halford, one of whom, Mike Layton, was a Toronto city councillor from 2010 to 2022.
 Chow's half-brother, Andre, lives in Seattle and is an American citizen.

 In 2005, she revealed that she had undergone surgery for thyroid cancer in 2004.
 She decided to speak out to raise awareness of the disease.
 In 2013, she was diagnosed with Ramsay Hunt syndrome type II.

 Chow speaks Cantonese, Mandarin and English.

 She was portrayed by Sook-Yin Lee in the 2013 CBC Television film Jack.
 Lee won a Canadian Screen Award for her performance.
+In 2024, she appeared as herself, in a cameo role, on Law & Order Toronto: Criminal Intent.

 Chow is a Star Trek fan, as was her husband.

 Awards and honours

-As a member of the Canadian order of precedence, Chow was awarded the Queen Elizabeth Diamond Jubilee Medal in 2012.
+Chow was awarded the Queen Elizabeth Diamond Jubilee Medal in 2012.

 In May 2012, Chow was named one of the top 25 Canadian immigrants in Canada by the Canadian Immigrant magazine.

 Chow was voted "Best City Councillor" on numerous occasions by Toronto's alternative weeklies Now Magazine and Eye Weekly.

 The Ontario Federation of Labour named an award after her, the "Olivia Chow Childcare Champion Award".